pulumi/docs/content/case-studies/mercedes-benz-rdna/_index.md

 our developers a tool they could use themselves to provision infrastructure to suit their own immediate needs."

-"We want to foster a, 'you build it, you own it' culture that empowers our teams to think and act for themselves and optimizes efficiency as a result," said Ramamurthy.
+"We want to foster a, ‘you build it, you own it’ culture that empowers our teams to think and act for themselves and optimizes efficiency as a result," said Ramamurthy.
 "Pulumi helps application development teams to build cloud-based infrastructure using a language of their choice and allows infrastructure engineering teams to build scalable reusable modules that can be leveraged by other teams."
 Ramamurthy and his team worked closely with Pulumi to develop a proof-of-concept for building a reusable cloud infrastructure blueprint with Pulumi code.

 "What really stands out in Pulumi is the ability to apply program language constructs and best practices to your cloud infrastructure code," he said.
 "I like the type safety we